 Do I have to attend the Eviction Hearing?

 - Georgia – If a tenant requests a hearing and a court date is set, someone from the management team at the community is REQUIRED to attend all hearings.
 This should be someone with direct knowledge of the case.
 Our attorney will do all of the talking and take care of everything, but you will need to be there just in case you’re needed to be called as a witness.

 - North Carolina – It depends upon the type of eviction you are requesting, but for non-payment cases, we can typically handle the eviction hearing without you having to attend.
 However, if you are needed for the hearing, our attorneys or staff will let you know.
 If you are available to attend the hearing, it would never hurt to be present, just in case the tenant shows up in court and testifies or presents evidence.
-When this happens, it’s always helpful to have someone from the property there to testify as well; if not, we might have to ask the Magistrate might continue the case, or they could even dismiss it altogether.
-If you know that a tenant is going to show up in court, though, please notify us (use the Contact Us link for best results) so we can discuss the matter in advance and make sure you will be ready to testify.
+When this happens, it’s always helpful to have someone from the property there to testify as well; if not, the case will most likely be continued which results in additional invoice charges, or the magistrate may dismiss it altogether.
+If you believe or know that a tenant is going to show up in court, though, please notify us (use the Contact Us link for best results) so we can discuss the matter in advance and make sure you will be ready to testify.

 - South Carolina – Because the laws and court procedures are different in South Carolina than in North, if a tenant requests a hearing and a court date is set, someone from the management team at the community is REQUIRED to attend with us.
 This should be someone with direct knowledge of the case.
 Our attorney will do all of the talking and take care of everything, but you will need to be there just in case you’re needed to be called as a witness as the State of South Carolina will not let your attorney testify to the facts of the case on your behalf.

 What if the tenant pays me or moves out – how do I stop the eviction?